awsdocs/aws-direct-connect-user-guide/doc_source/routing-and-bgp.md

 The communities `7224:1` – `7224:65535` are reserved by AWS Direct Connect\.

-In addition, the well\-known `NO_EXPORT` BGP community is supported for both public and private virtual interfaces\.
+In addition, the well\-known `NO_EXPORT` BGP community is supported for both public and private virtual interfaces, and transit virtual interfaces\.

 AWS Direct Connect also provides BGP community tags on advertised Amazon routes\.
 If you're using AWS Direct Connect to access public AWS services, this enables you to create filters based on these community tags\.